JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

         nativeDistributions {
             // Version for all packages
             packageVersion = "..."

-            linux {
-              // Version for all Linux packages
-              packageVersion = "..."
-              // Version for the deb package only debPackageVersion = "..."
-              // Version for the rpm package only rpmPackageVersion = "..."
-            }
             macOS {
               // Version for all macOS packages
               packageVersion = "..."